 Oftentimes, particularly for patients traveling from foreign countries to see me, I will combine many of the procedures above in a single treatment.
 Therefore a patient may have pulsed radiofrequency treatement to the pudendal nerve, pulsed radiofrequency treatment of the pudendal nerve, and botox to the obturator internus muscles all in one session.
 The helps minimize the need to travel to my clinic multiple times to receive these treatments individually.

 How does treatment work?

 How long does the treatment take?

 I treat nerve pain of all sorts all over the body.
 I want to be frank and state that pudendal neuralgia is one of the toughest to beat.
 Typically, treatment takes many months, when incorporating pelvic floor physical therapy, medications, injections, and lifestyle modifications.
 Patients typically will start with at least two diagnostic image-guided pudendal nerve blocks to confirm the diagnosis.
-They may then need to proceed to more advanced procedures such as pulsed radiofrequency treatement, botox, the PudendalRegen procedure, or in some cases spinal cord stimulation or dorsal root ganglion stimulation.
+They may then need to proceed to more advanced procedures such as pulsed radiofrequency treatement, botox, or in some cases spinal cord stimulation or dorsal root ganglion stimulation.
 Finally, surgical intervention may be needed in some cases.

 Is there anyone who should not undergo treatment?

 No, there is a treatment option of some sort for everybody.

 If you are pregnant, you are only eligible for pelvic floor physical therapy and lifestyle modification.
 I do not offer injection or medication treatments for pregnant patients.